pranshugaba/hugo-website/content/_index.md

 wide: true
 ---

-I am a PhD student in Theoretical Computer Science at [TIFR, Mumbai](https://www.tifr.res.in).
+I am a PhD student in Theoretical Computer Science at TIFR, Mumbai.
-My research interests include Logic, Automata, and Games, as well as Algebra and Combinatorics.
+My research interests include logic, automata, and games, as well as algebra, combinatorics, and mathematics in general.

-I write puzzles, poems, and more on my [blog]({{< ref "/blog" >}}).
-Here's what's new on my site:
+I write puzzles, poems, posts, and more on my [blog]({{< ref "/blog" >}}).